Skip to main content Skip to navigation

 By the end of the module, students should be able to:

-• Demonstrate a knowledge and understanding of the historical underpinnings of recent debate about Brexit, the break-up of Britain and impact of end of Empire, and the NHS
+• Demonstrate knowledge and understanding of the historical underpinnings of recent debates about Brexit, the break-up of Britain and impact of end of Empire, and the NHS.

-• Demonstrate cooperation, ability to provide peer feedback, initiative, responsibility, and leadership in working in a small group
+• Demonstrate cooperation, ability to provide peer feedback, responsibility, and leadership in working in a small group.

-• Communicate an historical analysis clearly and cogently through presentation in a conference setting
+• Communicate historical analysis clearly and cogently through presentation in a conference setting.

-• Analyse and evaluate the contributions made by existing scholarship about the history of modern Britain
+• Analyse and evaluate the contributions made by existing scholarship of modern British history.

 Indicative Reading List

-David Edgerton, The Rise and Fall of the British Nation: A Twentieth Century History (2018)
+**Please read David Edgerton, The Rise and Fall of the British Nation: A Twentieth Century History (2018Link opens in a new window) before we begin the module**

 Assessment